 - Analysis progress - ongoing analysis progress of current active file

-- Cursor offset or selection - interactive control that can be clicked to change its display format
+- Cursor offset or selection - interactive control that can be clicked to change its display format, or also to copy the current address or selection in a number of different formats (see the below screenshot)

 - File Contents Lock - interactive control to prevent accidental changes to the underlying file